SacredData/AudioChatKit/README.md

 achieved, or because Apple's own internal standards/requirements have been changed.

+### VIPER Architecture
+ChatKit2 pursues the only logic iOS app architecture suitable for a real-time, offline-first audio messaging use case: [**VIPER**](https://www.kodeco.com/8440907-getting-started-with-the-viper-architecture-pattern).

+Successful deployment of ChatKit2 will depend upon the implementer's discipline to retain this app architecture and to consider it a primary design goal.

 ### Development
 All changes to this library, once implemented into Chat by Storyboard for iOS, will be required to go through code review via GitHub pull request.